All Episodes

 Don't fall for it.

-Here the one and only EIB network.
+Here, the one and only EIB network.

-But I just I I uh I really I have a tough time dealing with people that end up being robots.
+You know, I know I got pretty passionate there, folks, this global warming thing, but I just, I really, I have a tough time dealing with people that end up being robots.

-Uh and this is a very, very insidious at the same time ingenious campaign that the people on the pro-global warming side have of trying to persuade your kids and everybody else that this is actually happening, and it's of course America's fault and uh the fault of other Western uh civilizations,
+And this is a very, very insidious, at the same time ingenious campaign that the people on the pro-global warming side have of trying to persuade your kids and everybody else that this is actually happening and it's of course America's fault and the fault of other Western civilizations, highly achieved, highly advanced, travel anywhere in the world where it's not advanced and tell me that they don't clean up their messes as well.

-At the root of this is political activism everywhere, from all the scientists on this who say it is this, and uh then you've got the media that just loves to promote all this stuff.
+At the root of this is political activism everywhere from all the scientists on this who say it is this.

 I don't question it.